 One of the easiest example to illustrate the basic features of the musrSim (and/or Geant4) is to shoot electrons into a scintillator block, and to observe the energy deposited inside it.
-Figure 1 illustrates a simple geometry made of an electron source and two blocks of scintillator tiles with the dimensions of
+Figure 1 illustrates a simple geometry made of an electron source and two blocks of scintillator tiles with the dimensions of $3 \times 3 \times 2$ mm, which is defined in the macro file "101.mac".

-Figure 1.
-A simple simulation of an electron passing through two scintillator tiles.

-$3 \times 3 \times 2$ mm, which is defined in the macro file "101.mac".
 The primary particles are electrons with the energy of 2.15 MeV shot into the first scintillator.
 There the electron can be scattered, and therefore it may or may not hit the second scintillator.
 We have used the command and therefore only the events, in which there was some energy deposited in the second collimator, will be saved into the output Root file.